casareanderson/Apple_VM_Testing/README.md

 )

-Step 5:
-option a- Open terminal and run using the format /usr/local/vfuse/bin/vfuse -i /path/to/dmg
+5-option a- Open terminal and run using the format /usr/local/vfuse/bin/vfuse -i /path/to/dmg

 example